UK Power Networks

 You can also call 105 if you spot damage to electricity power lines and substations that could put you, or someone else, in danger.
 If there’s a serious immediate risk, call the emergency services too.

-UK Power Networks now have a facility on their website that displays all street lights, traffic lights, illuminated bollards and other street furniture where they have been contacted by the local highways authority to either install a new light, or make a repair to the power supplying the structure.
-You can view this page here where you can also report any fault to street furniture that you have seen.
+UK Power Networks now have a facility on their website that displays all street lights, traffic lights, illuminated bollards and other street furniture where they have been contacted by the local highways authority to either install a new light, or make a repair to the power supplying the structure. n.
+If the problem you have identifed is not shown you can report it.